Chronic Fatigue Syndrome:

 Development of a comprehensive treatment plan

-Your functional medicine practitioner will employ extensive testing, questionnaires, analysis, and natural supplements to treat your issues and advance your well-being.
+We will employ extensive functional testing, questionnaires, analysis, and natural supplements and trreatments to help you heal and advance your well-being.
 In order to maximize your body's innate potential to recover and support your mind throughout the healing process, the therapy will put an emphasis on you as a whole person.
 This includes using homeopathy, nutritional therapy, and herbal medicine to treat and relieve symptoms.

 Dietary and nutritional advice to enhance your health, energy, and well-being